Canon S120 vs Panasonic G2

 It is notable that the S120 offers wifi support, while the G2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S120 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the G2 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the S120 and G2 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic G2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon S120 and the Panasonic G2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.